Jones, Chester M. 1922-2020

 Chester M. "Chet" Jones, 98, St. Joseph, passed away Friday, Oct.
 23, 2020.

+Chet graduated eighth grade from the Ray School in Dawn in 1935.
+He left home soon after to work as a farmhand in Iowa.
+He later caught a ride to Montana where he worked as a cowboy for the Merrimac Cattle Company, still owned and operated by the McDonald family.
+The McDonald's became his second family and still are to this day.

+After Montana, Chet served his country in WW II.
+Returning home from the Army Air Corps, Chet met and married the love of his life, Helen.

-He moved to St. Joseph in 1951 and was a barber at the former Robidoux Hotel.
-He later started Chet's Barber Shop and was a barber for 50 years.
+They moved to St. Joseph in 1951.
+He started a barbering career at the former Robidoux Hotel and soon founded Chet's Barber Shop.
+He was a barber for 50 years, and in retirement, the couple traveled, living several years in Palm Springs, California.

 Chet was a member of the St. Joseph Lodge #78, AF & AM; 32nd Degree Scottish Rite Mason; Moila Shrine; Southside Lions Club and Master Barbers Association.

-He was preceded in death by his parents; brothers, Lowell, Donald, Roger, William and Terry Jones; sisters, Evelyn Chambers, Phyllis Tutt and Vivian Johnson.
+He was preceded in death by his parents; brothers, Lowell, Donald, Roger, William and Terry Jones; sisters, Faye Chambers, Phyllis Tutt and Vivian Johnson.

-Additional survivors include children, Beverlie Jo Griffin (Jerry), Randy Jones (Brenda), Rick Jones (Valeri); grandchildren, Ernie Griffin, Cody "Wyoming" Griffin (Kimmi Queen), Casey R. Griffin (Lyndsay), Jake Jones Griffin (Sonya), Max Sutton (Julie), Ed Stockwell, Steven Stockwell, Jesse Griffin Jones, Wyatt Kirk Jones (Samantha); great-grandchildren, Sarah Elizabeth Griffin, Nicholas Griffin, William Kirk Griffin, Gracie, Jackson, Alexa, Brett, and Brady Stockwell, Kirk, Gabriel, Oliver, and Cal Jones; numerous nieces and nephews.
+Additional survivors include children, Beverlie Jo Griffin (Jerry), Randy Jones (Brenda), Rick Jones (Valeri); grandchildren, Cody "Wyoming" Griffin (Kimmi Queen), Casey Griffin (Lyndsay), Jake Griffin (Sonya), Ernie Griffin (Tammy), Max Sutton (Julie), Ed Stockwell, Steven Stockwell, Jesse Jones, Wyatt Jones (Samantha); 15 great-grandchildren; numerous sisters-in-law, nieces and nephews.

-Farewell Services 10 a.m.
+The family will gather with friends for Visitation 4 to 7 p.m.
+Friday and Farewell Services 10 a.m.
 Saturday, Meierhoffer Funeral Home & Crematory.
+Due to COVID, masks and social distancing WILL BE REQUIRED.
+All who loved Chet are welcomed to safekeep at home and watch Saturday's service on a streaming venue provided by Meierhoffer's; please check the website for details.
 Interment Memorial Park Cemetery.

-The family will gather with friends 4 to 7 p.m.
-Friday, Meierhoffer Funeral Home & Crematory.

-In lieu of flowers the family requests donations to the Noyes Home for Children.
+In lieu of flowers the family requests donations to a charity of your choice.

 Online guest book and obituary at www.meierhoffer.com.
 As published in the St. Joseph News-Press.